krze/CP2020-Character-Sheet/CP2020-Character-Sheet/Application/Data/README.md

 This may be `null`.

 ### "linked_stat": String?
 The stat which is linked to the skill.
 The points in the character's stat is added to the skill roll.
+In the book, skills are divided into categories by stat (i.e. "Intelligence Skills" on pg.
+48)

-Examples of this would be "Handgun", which is linked to "Reflex".
-The string is expected to be one of the following strings from this list:
+Examples of this string would be "Reflex", which is linked to skills such as "Handgun".
+This string is expected to be one of the following strings from this list:

 ```
 Intelligence